hornster02/hornster02/README.md

 <br/>
 ■ block downloading+installing+updating+running product (e.g., Steamworks Common Redistributables Bloatware - due to unnecessary dependencies, it may prevent "installation" of other products = but more advanced user don't need it) = "appmanifest_228980.acf" (deny access)
 <br/>
-■ ⚠️ every online launch/switch/restart of client (as well as frequent background updates) can cause significant SSD wear (my "appcache\appinfo.vdf" file have 200+MB = ~230+MB write)
+■ ⚠️ every online launch/switch/restart of client (as well as frequent background updates) can cause significant SSD wear (only my "appcache\appinfo.vdf" file have 250+MB)
 <br/>
 ■ it is not possible to write a review in web interface (field is missing) = launch client, select a product, and on right side is a field for writing a review
 <br/>